cdbdev/python-doc/doc/python_hints.md

 # When to use
 As Guido and the mypy docs say:
 > The aim of mypy is not to convince everybody to write statically typed Python – static typing is entirely optional, now and in the future.
-The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity, and to improve software quality.
+The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in `large projects`, to improve programmer productivity, and to improve software quality.